PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 ## Decision tree
 SkyComb Analyst needs high quality data on NZ animal species characteristics (size, temperature range, noctural/dirunal, climber, etc) aligned to PF2050 goals.
+This is an area for research.

 For a given animal in a given video some (but not all) of the above methods will be applicable, giving some characteristics about the animal.
-SkyComb Analyst will apply a decision tree based on that knowledge of NZ animal species characteristics to (sometimes) identify the animal species.
+Assuming SkyComb Analyst has access to NZ animal species characteristics data, it will apply a decision tree based on that characteristics data to (sometimes) identify the animal species.
 Where the animal species can not be identified, SkyComb Analyst will be able to say "the animal is one of these 3 categories" or similar.

+## Machine Learning
+To use machine learning to extend the above approach, SkyComb Analyst needs additional useful training data.

+Enthusiastic volunteer conservations could help SkyComb Analyst.
+An online tool will be built to ask a volunteer to categorise say 20 randomly-selected animals each day:
+- We will ask them to categorise some animals that SkyComb Analyst auto-categorised - to double-check the automatic categorisation accuracy.
+- We will ask them to categorise some animals that SkyComb Analyst could not auto-cat.
+A person may be able to detect additional characteristics e.g. the shape of a bird's nest and the heat pattern from center to edge may be a clear differentiator for them between a bird and a mammal.
+If multiple people agree on the categorisation of the animal, the categorisation is accepted.

+Over time, a database of manually categorised animals (that SkyComb Analyst could not auto-cat) is built up.
+This is the additional training data that can be used to a machine learning algorithm.
+This algorithm may then increase the percentage of animals that SkyComb Analyst can auto-categorise.